 Note: We anticipate returning to the modeling results and/or modeling new scenarios as the EIS is developed.

-- Description: Remove 2020 escort requirements for Rosario Strait and connected waters east. - Rationale: - Will help understand effects of the 2020 rule (implemented by statute without analysis) - ESHB 1578 explicitly allows for removal - Understand changes in underwater noise, vessel traffic, etc.
+Description: Remove 2020 escort requirements for Rosario Strait and connected waters east.

+- Will help understand benefits of the 2020 rule - ESHB 1578 explicitly allows for removal - May reduce underwater noise, vessel traffic, etc.